Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     </manifest>
     ```

-3. Add Proguard exception
+3. Add ProGuard exception

 Amplitude Android SDK uses Java Reflection to use classes in Google Play Services.
-For Amplitude SDKs to work in your Android application, please add these exceptions to `proguard.pro` for the classes from `play-services-ads`.
+For Amplitude SDKs to work in your Android application, add these exceptions to `proguard.pro` for the classes from `play-services-ads`.
 `-keep class com.google.android.gms.ads.** { *; }`

 #### Set Advertising ID as Device ID